 - 1 jalapeno, seeded, finely chopped

-- ½ lb. ground chicken
+- ½ lb. lean ground chicken

-- 22 mini bell peppers, cut in half lengthwise, seeded (18-22 count peppers)
+- 1 lb. mini bell peppers, cut in half lengthwise, seeded (18-22 count peppers)

 - 15 ounces fat-free refried beans (choose one with no added sugar or oil)

-- 2 t chili powder
+- 2 teaspoons chili powder

-- ½ t salt (optional)
+- ½ teaspoon salt (optional)

 - 8 ounces light Mexican cheese blend, shredded

-- ¼ c cilantro, finely chopped
+- ¼ cup cilantro, finely chopped

 - Heat the olive oil over medium heat in a cast-iron skillet.